Edimosphy/Symptom-Medicare/README.md

 3.

 ## Challenges
-1. Limited Health database for the Model training
+1. Limited Health database and medical resources for the Model training

 ## 📬 Feedback
 Suggestions or improvements?
 Reach out or open an issue on the GitHub repo.